Last updated on January 24th, 2023

 Designhill: What are the challenges of going remote initially?

-Jeroen Corthout: Obviously, the infrastructure and building out the culture that can deal with remote working is very important.
+Jeroen Corthout: Obviously, the infrastructure and building out the culture that can deal with remote workforce is very important.
 What is equally important is when we made that complete switch from being a company that works out of the office to go remote with customers.
 I was rethinking all the internal communication processes to make that very systematic.

 When we were working out of the office, we sort of did that consciously.
 And we would not do a lot of remote working then.
 Sometimes people would work from home if there was a reason, but not too often.
 Because we felt that working in the office, sort of that accidental communication, was very important for us so that everyone stayed up to date.
 That completely changes as you go remote.
 You don’t have these like water-cooler moments that much anymore.